adaa-polsl/imcp/README.md

 The methodology is described in detail in:

-[1] J. S. Aguilar-Ruiz and M. Michalak, “Diagnostic system assessment for imbalanced multiclass data” (in review, and draft available upon request).
+[1] J. S. Aguilar-Ruiz and M. Michalak, “Classification performance assessment for imbalanced multiclass data”, Scientific Reports (in press).

 Also, the mathematical background of the multiclass classification performance can be found in: